khangtictoc/CTF-Writeup-Practice/Web/SQL_Injection/picoCTF/Web_Gauntlet.md

 http://jupiter.challenges.picoctf.org:54319/ <br>
 http://jupiter.challenges.picoctf.org:54319/filter.php

+Hints:
+- You are not allowed to login with valid credentials.
+- Write down the injections you use in case you lose your progress.
+- For some filters it may be hard to see the characters, always (always) look at the raw hex in the response.
+- sqlite
+- If your cookie keeps getting reset, try using a private browser window

 ## Write-up: 📝
 We have to get through all 5 SQLi challenges.
 One link gives the form , display query after wrong credential submission or nothing if the query statement contains filtered words.